9track/FlashFloppy-wiki/Hardware-Mods.md

 ## LCD Display

-As an alternative to the Gotek 7-segment display, FlashFloppy supports the ubiquitous two-row LCD with I2C backpack board.
-These are available from many Ebay sellers in compatible sizes from 16x2 up to 40x2 characters.
+As an alternative to the Gotek 7-segment display, FlashFloppy supports the ubiquitous two- and four-row LCDs with I2C backpack board.
+These are available from many Ebay sellers in compatible sizes including 16x2, 40x2, and 20x4 characters.

 You can locate the required connections on your Gotek PCB as below.
 These connect to the corresponding header pins on your LCD I2C